Bluenose-East, Bluenose-West and Cape Bathurst Herds

 Resident, outfitted and commercial harvest of the Bluenose-West herd has been suspended since 2006.

-Aboriginal harvest of the herd is limited with a current quota of 345 animals for the Inuvialuit, 345 animals for General Hunting Licence holders in the Sahtú region and 22 animals for the Gwich’in.
+Aboriginal harvest of the herd is limited with a current quota of 345 animals for the Inuvialuit, 350 animals for the Sahtú and 22 animals for the Gwich’in.
 An 80 per cent bull harvest is recommended.

 The Cape Bathurst herd was estimated at about 19,000 animals in the early 1990s.